-EN - A Ukrainian father and his two sons travel from Kiev to Brussels hoping to find a better life.
-At their arrival, they are confronted with a harsh reality and become the victims of exploitation and degradation.
+EN - A Ukrainian father and his two sons travel from Kiev to Brussels in search of a better life.
+But on their arrival they are confronted with a harsh reality and become the victims of exploitation.

 FR - Un père ukrainien et ses deux fils voyagent de Kiev à Bruxelles en espérant y mener une vie meilleure.
 A leur arrivée, ils sont confrontés à la dure réalité et deviennent victimes d’exploitation et d’humiliation.